awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.

-The `FederatedProvider` key identifies which of the IdPs was used to authenticate the user\.
-The key is only available for federated sessions\.
-For example, if the user was authenticated through Amazon Cognito, the key would contain `cognito-identity.amazonaws.com`\.
-Similarly, if the user was authenticated through Login with Amazon, the key would contain the value `www.amazon.com`\.
-You might use the key in a resource policy like the following, which uses the `aws:FederatedProvider` key as a policy variable in the ARN of a resource\.
-The policy allows any user who has been authenticated using an IdP to get objects out of a folder in an Amazon S3 bucket\.
-However, the bucket must be specific to the provider that the user authenticates with\.
+Use this key to compare the principal's issuing identity provider \(IdP\) with the IdP that you specify in the policy\.
+This means that an IAM role was assumed using the `AssumeRoleWithWebIdentity` or `AssumeRoleWithSAML` AWS STS operations\.
+When the resulting role session's temporary credentials are used to make a request, the request context identifies the IdP that authenticated the original federated identity\.
++ **Availability** – This key is present when the principal is a role session principal and that session was issued using a third\-party identity provider\.
 + **Value type** – Single\-valued

+For example, if the user was authenticated through Amazon Cognito, the request context includes the value `cognito-identity.amazonaws.com`\.
+Similarly, if the user was authenticated through Login with Amazon, the request context includes the value `www.amazon.com`\.

+You can use any single\-valued condition key as a [variable](reference_policies_variables.md)\.
+The following example resource\-based policy uses the `aws:FederatedProvider` key as a policy variable in the ARN of a resource\.
+This policy allows any principal who authenticated using an IdP to get objects out of an Amazon S3 bucket with a path that's specific to the issuing identity provider\.

 ```
 {